TeamReposit/api-docs/source/index.html.md

 }
 ```

-This endpoint returns information about the logged in supplier account.
+This endpoint returns information about the supplier account associated with the integration token you provided.

 <aside class="notice">
-Supplier data is useful if you need the supplier id for calling other endpoints.
+This endpoint is useful if you need to obtain a supplier id for calling other endpoints.
 Such as <a href="#get-supplier-agents">Getting supplier agents</a>.
 </aside>

 ### HTTP Request